 Why do life insurance companies care if I have suffered from a previous Heart Attack or Myocardial Infarction?

-What a lot of folks don’t realize is that for many, suffering from a heart attack can oftentimes be a powerful catalyst for change.
-In fact, here at IBUSA we often find that individuals who have suffered from a heart attack 6 to 12 months before applying for a traditional term or whole life insurance tend to be significantly more healthy than they were 2 to 3 months PRIOR to suffering from their heart attack.
+However, what many people may not realize is that for some individuals, experiencing a heart attack can be a powerful catalyst for positive change.
+In fact, at IBUSA, we have found that individuals who have suffered from a heart attack 6 to 12 months before applying for a traditional term or whole life insurance policy often tend to be significantly healthier than they were 2 to 3 months before their heart attack.

-No, of course not.
-But this “trend” does seem to occur frequently enough for most life insurance companies to realize that even after someone has suffered from a heart attack, it should still be possible for them to be able to qualify for a traditional life insurance policy at a pretty “decent” rate.
+While this trend may not always be the case, it occurs frequently enough for most life insurance companies to acknowledge that it should be possible for someone who has suffered from a heart attack to qualify for a traditional life insurance policy at a decent rate.

 The trick for the insurance company…